Business Models for Sustainable Industrial Systems

 Contact - Dr Doroteya Vladimirova (Lead researcher)

-REDRESS is a collaborative project between M&S and the IfM and funded by the Innovate UK competition 'Supply Chain Innovation Towards A Circular Economy’.
-It is a 2-year project to drive garment recovery and retained value through business model and supply chain innovation.
-This project seeks to accelerate M&S Plan A commitments around reducing waste.
-The focus for this project will be to significantly reduce the environmental impact of raw materials in M&S’ clothing supply chain.
-The team is applying circular economy thinking and business experimentation processes to drive greater garment recovery and retained value.
-The outcomes of the project can be applied to textile and other industries.he project aims to improve overall sustainability of UK and Global manufacturing through the development of tools and methods to help reduce sustainability performance variation between factories and help elevate (future) factory sustainability performance.
+REDRESS was a collaborative project between M&S and the IfM and funded by the Innovate UK competition 'Supply Chain Innovation Towards A Circular Economy’.
+It was a 2-year project to drive garment recovery and retained value through business model and supply chain innovation.
+This project sought to accelerate M&S Plan A commitments around reducing waste.
+The focus for this project was to significantly reduce the environmental impact of raw materials in M&S’ clothing supply chain.
+The team applied circular economy thinking and business experimentation processes to drive greater garment recovery and retained value.
+The outcomes of the project can be applied to textile and other industries.
+The project aimed to improve the overall sustainability of UK and Global manufacturing through the development of tools and methods to help reduce sustainability performance variation between factories and help elevate (future) factory sustainability performance.

 Contact - Dr Curie Park (Lead researcher)

 Business models for the secondary use of electric vehicle batteries

 Batteries retired from electric vehicles (EVs) still have enough capacity for further applications such as low-speed vehicle traction and stationary energy storage.
 This research takes a multi-stakeholder’s perspective and explores business models for the post-vehicle applications of EV batteries.
 The second-life batteries have the potential to link the transport and energy sector and generates new stakeholders.

 A capability study for business model and eco-efficiency for enterprise transformation

 This research explores to identify the capabilities needed for better integration and implementation of business model innovation and eco-efficiency.
 An instruction tool aims to develop to help industry explore and analysis a good solution of their enterprise transformation.